 In the late 1930’s, Frank Eyers bought the property and changed the name to Shore Acres Park.
 1948 found the land in the hands of the Chillicothe Park District.

 Today, Shore Acres is still the most popular gathering place for area residents.
 The old clubhouse has been rejuvenated by local organizations and the park board.
 The new aquatic center is in constant use during the summer, and the lighted softball field attracts teams from throughout the area.
-Three tennis courts are located south of the swimming pool, two beautiful pavilions can be found at the north and south ends of the park, two full court basketball courts are located on the south end of the park, and Riggins River Walk provides a scenic view of the Illinois River.
+Three tennis courts are located south of the swimming pool, two beautiful pavilions can be found at the north and south ends of the park, two full court basketball courts are located on the south end of the park, a disc golf course and Riggins River Walk provide scenic views of the Illinois River.